AviatrixSystems/Docs/HowTos/image_release_notes.rst

   #.
 Go to your Controller management console

   #.
-Go to Troubleshoot > Diagnostics > Gateway subtab.
-There is a section called Gateway Replace.
-You will select each Gateway and click Replace.
+Go to Troubleshoot > Diagnostics > Gateway -> Gateway Replace.
+Select each Gateway and click Replace.

   |gateway_replace|